 By nature I am an explorer, perhaps ignited by a lifelong love of reading.
 I lived in France for a year when I was 20, which allowed me to venture throughout Europe.
-More recently, I explored Hindu temples in Bali, and I just returned from a trip with my Mother on a trip to Montreal and Quebec.
+In 2016, I explored Hindu temples in Bali, and a trip with my Mother on a trip to Montreal and Quebec.
 Let’s see how much French I can remember!
 “Où est la poutine?”
 I also went to Jamaica.
 Hey man!

 Creativity and art are long-time passions.
 Like most professionals in the Silicon Valley, though, I’ve had to adapt to make do with less free time.
 The figure drawing and sculpture that I studied in university have given way to……coloring books!
 Who knew?
-Instead of coloring in Snoopy and Woodstock, I do mandalas and am searching for a Harry Potter coloring book.
-Let me know if you’ve come across any.
-I’ll share my crayons!
+Instead of coloring in Snoopy and Woodstock, I do mandalas.
+Lately, I've taken ceramics course again & really enjoyed it.

 Speaking of crayons, as a kid, my idol was Jane Goodall—the animal behaviorist (maybe she’d consider studying the “wildlife” here in Silicon Valley?).
 I thought I would grow up to be a Vet, but then I realized that human behavior was too interesting to pass up.
 I do enjoy my pets (have had dogs, birds, cats), and admit that it’s easier than taking up residence in my own eponymous animal institute.

 By day I support peer Mental Health professionals; it’s tremendously rewarding work.
 Sometimes it’s university interns, just starting out, and I’m inspired by their energy and passion.
 At other times it’s fellow clinicians across the county.
 Human nature is endlessly fascinating!